afnanww/gridshotto/README.md

 -   **Raycaster**: Projects a line from the camera center (0,0) into the 3D space.
 -   **Hit Detection**: Checks for intersections with the `targets` array.
 If the first intersected object is a target, it's a hit.
 -   **Scoring**: Adds 500 points for hits and subtracts 150 for misses, mirroring the "Aim Lab Gridshot" scoring model.

-## Deployment

-The project is live at: [**https://afnanww.github.io/gridshotto/**](https://afnanww.github.io/gridshotto/)

-To run locally, simply open `index.html` in any modern web browser.
-Requires an internet connection to load the `Three.js` library.

 ---